mrinmoy32/OOP_with_Python/README.md

 ```

 ## Aggregation
 Aggregation is a special form of association where one class is a part of another class, but both can exist independently.
+In the following example, the Wheel class is aggregated within the Rickshaw class.
+The Rickshaw class has a list of Wheel objects.

 ```python
 class Wheel: